groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.2.18.2 (2020-07-27) =
+* FIXED DB error while importing contacts causing import to fail in some cases.

 = 2.2.18.1 (2020-07-23) =
 * ADDED Panel in the tools > updates screen to process updates across the whole network.
 * FIXED Quick search for contacts was not working when sending a broadcast through the new quick broadcast tool.